 Yes, this is where it all began.
-The famous song that is now getting its third (yes, there was one that didn’t end up being used) reiteration, or rather has gotten its third reiteration with the advent of Skyrim coming out this year.
+The famous song that is now getting its fourth (yes, there was one that didn’t end up being used) iteration, or rather has gotten its fourth iteration with the advent of Skyrim coming out this year.
 More on that later.

 An elegantly simple melody, always starting and ending on the tonic, using mostly second steps and rarely changing direction.
 Together with the big, airy drums that sound like thunder in the background, it is the embodiment of an RPG main theme.
 Three repetitions with increasingly complex and dramatic arrangement resulted in one of the best main themes ever written.

 This snippet from Peaceful Waters is another good example of effective simplicity.
-Here we also see a bit of Soule’s tendency to utilise large leaps in his melodies, something we’ll see more of in Oblivion, in the fifth measure, jumping up and down in minor sixths before rising up and ending in an upwards three-chord progression in C major.
-The arrangement is quite heavy, with thick harmony in the strings and the brass, deftly avoiding the 300Hz mud that easily accumulates in the low-mid register.
+Here we also see a bit of Soule’s tendency to utilise large leaps in his melodies — something we’ll see more of in Oblivion — in the fifth measure, jumping up and down in minor sixths before rising up and ending in an upwards three-chord progression in C major.
+The arrangement is quite heavy, with thick harmony in the strings and the brass, deftly avoiding the mid-range mud that so easily accumulates around that range.

 The Road Most Travelled

 This one is undoubtedly my favourite of the Morrowind explore tracks.
 It starts with a set of thick, warm drums beating in the rhythm with some harmony sweeping in to establish the key.
-Then it goes wild and lets out a darn catchy melody that is excellent for tapping your foot to.
+Then it goes wild and lets out a catchy melody.
 It certainly evokes a sensation of travel, however it does not fit all that well when you’re slowly dredging yourself through yet another bloody sandstorm.

 And with that, we shall take leave of the desert land of Morrowind and move on to a game that has been modded to death and back a few hundred times.
 That’s right, we’re going to talk about the game that has a suspiciously suicidal Captain Picard in it, a world where natural selection didn’t produce more than one voice per race and a world that someone thought was perfect for endless videos of a digitised Chuck Norris making like Microsoft Sam while acting out his secret wish of challenging Sean Connery to a fist fight.